bettar/miele-lxiv-easy/README.md

 		$ ./reconfigure.sh

 	- If "Download sources" is enabled, disable it: you don't want to download everything again.
-	- Enable Configure, Build, Install
+	- Enable: Configure, Build, Install
 	- Save, Ok, Exit
 	- Exit